%%{init: {"look": "handDrawn"}}%%

 How PID Minting Works

-Create the identifier A unique identifier is generated according to the structure of the PID system.
-For example, in the Digital Object Identifier (DOI) system this means creating a prefix and suffix combination.
+A unique identifier is generated according to the rules of the PID system.
+In the DOI system, for example, this involves creating a prefix–suffix combination.Register the PID with a registration authority

-Register the PID with a registration authority The new PID is registered with an official infrastructure provider or registration agency, such as DataCite or Crossref.
-This ensures the identifier is globally unique and recorded in a central registry.
+The identifier is registered with an official infrastructure provider or registration agency, such as DataCite or Crossref.
+This ensures global uniqueness and records the PID in a trusted registry.Submit metadata describing the object

-Minting a PID is therefore not only about creating an identifier—it also involves registering and maintaining the information that allows the identifier to function over time.
+Minting a PID is therefore not only about creating an identifier, it also involves registering and maintaining the information that allows the identifier to function over time.

 PID Profiles and PID Information Types